dansmyers/Simulation/Challenge-Projects/2-Bayesian_Spam_Filtering.md

 pre-filter all messages to focus on only a subset of key words that we think are useful for classification.
 This has the advantage of making our feature vectors smaller and reducing irrelevant information in the model, at the risk that we choose to exclude something that would actually be useful.

-The second issue is more complicated: what about words that don't appear in one of the data sets?
+The second issue is more complicated.
+What about words that don't appear in one of the data sets?
 For example, "anime" does not appear in the non-spam data set, but we don't want to automatically conclude that `P("anime" | non-spam) = 0`, because that would imply it's impossible for me to receive a non-spam message about anime.

 A typical solution to this problem is to assume that every word has some small constant probability of occurring, even if it was never observed in the training data set.
 Modify the word likelihood formula to be